 - Reload your Live Set

-Set up TouchDesigner and Confirm the Connection
+Set up TouchDesigner and Confirm the Connectionedit

 - If Ableton Live and TouchDesigner are running on the same computer, no additional network setup is necessary.
 If they are running on different computers, you must set TouchDesigner to connect to Live's address.
 On the

 tdAbletonPackage/tdAbletonComponent, set the Ableton Address parameter to the network address of the computer running Ableton Live.
+The network address of the Live computer is displayed on the TDA Master Max device, which can be found (or dropped) on the Master track.
+The port parameters on the

 - If the